TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/cantrdp-safemode.md

 />

 # Virtual machine was started in Safe Mode

 <!--issueDescription-->
 ## **Your virtual machine <!--$vmname-->[vmname]<!--/$vmname--> was started in Safe Mode**
-We have investigated and identified that your VM <!--$vmname-->[vmname]<!--/$vmname--> is currently in an inaccessible state because its started in Safe Mode.
+We have investigated and identified that your VM <!--$vmname-->[vmname]<!--/$vmname--> is currently in an inaccessible state because it started in Safe Mode.

 If you find that you cannot connect to a VM in the future, you can view a screenshot of your VM using the boot diagnostics blade in the Azure Portal.
 This may help you diagnose the issue and determine if a similar boot error is the cause.
 <!--/issueDescription-->

 ## **Recommended Steps**

-To restart the VM in normal mode, please try the below steps using the [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/serialConsole).
-If you’re unfamiliar with the serial console or would like additional information, please refer to our user [guide](https://docs.microsoft.com/azure/virtual-machines/windows/serial-console).
+* To restart the VM in normal mode, please try the below steps using the [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId;data-blade-uri:{$domain}/#@microsoft.onmicrosoft.com/resource/{$resourceIdDecoded}/serialConsole)
+* If you’re unfamiliar with the serial console or would like additional information, please refer to our [user guide](https://docs.microsoft.com/azure/virtual-machines/windows/serial-console)

 ##### From the Serial Console: